KevinDHofer/CPS1000/README.md

 ---

-All data of the CPS1000 cohort is stored in /data/CPS1000_data.RData.
+All data of the CPS1000 cohort and linked omcis matrices are stored in /data.
 The analysis scripts can be found under CPS1000_analysis.Rmd with the associated .html file.

 The respective validation data are stored in /validation.
+To rerun the analysis, add the respective data from the CLL-map Portal (cllmap.org): download the TSV file and the 41588_2022_1140_MOESM3_ESM.xlsx file to the validation folder.

 Please refer to the methods of the manuscript for details on the experimental setup.